LiorKogan/V1/README.md

 ## Null Entities

-As described above, graph-entities of type _Null_ realize event-types and relationships to unknown/unimportant entities.
+As described above, graph-entities of type _Null_ realize action-types and relationships to unknown/unimportant entities.

 Since each graph-entity of type _Null_ is connected by exactly one relationship, there are additional implicit constraints on each typed entity of type _Null_ and on each untyped entity that explicitly allows type _Null_:
 * There is no relationship/path on its right (it is a terminal node), or there is no relationship/path on its left (it starts the pattern)